ccstolley/ghub/README.md

 ghub
 ====

-A command line interface for github
+A command line interface for github.

 ## Requirements